gov-cy/staging-govcy-design-system-docs/src/patterns/check_answers.md

 Because of the asynchronous nature of the online services, it may be possible that a user has reached the check your answers page, without completing all the steps of the service, or without meeting a business requirement.

-If a user tries to submit and there is a validation or business error that prevents them from submitting, display the [error summary](../../components/error_summary/) and link the errors with the appropriate 'Change' or 'Enter' links on the summary list.
+If a user tries to submit and there is a validation or business error that prevents them from submitting, display the [error summary](../../components/error_summary/) and link the errors with the appropriate 'Change' or 'Enter' links on the summary list, or the question page that the user can correct the violation.

 *Example*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">